-On January 6, 2017, the Company entered into the Collaboration Agreement with Allergan to develop and commercialize select microbiome gastrointestinal programs.
-Pursuant to the Collaboration Agreement, the Company granted Allergan an exclusive worldwide license to certain of its intellectual property, including its intellectual property arising under the Collaboration Agreement, to develop and commercialize licensed compounds for ulcerative colitis (UC), Crohn's disease, and irritable bowel syndrome (IBS).
-Allergan and the Company will collaborate on research and development activities with respect to the licensed compounds in accordance with a mutually agreed upon research and development plan.
+In January 2017, the Company entered into the Collaboration Agreement with Allergan to develop and commercialize select microbiome gastrointestinal disease therapies.
+Pursuant to the Collaboration Agreement, the Company granted Allergan an exclusive worldwide license to certain of its intellectual property, including its intellectual property arising under the Collaboration Agreement, to develop and commercialize licensed compounds for UC, Crohn's disease, and two compounds for IBS.
+Allergan and the Company also agreed to collaborate on research and development activities with respect to the licensed compounds in accordance with a mutually agreed upon research and development plan.
+Per the terms of the Collaboration Agreement, Allergan can select backups and additional target indications to add to the licenses granted for additional consideration and also has the ability to enter into a contract manufacturing agreement with the Company for compound supply at cost plus an agreed upon margin.
+In addition, the Company will participate on a Joint Development Committee (JDC) and Joint Patent Committee (JPC).
+The Company provided to Allegan standard indemnification and protection of licensed intellectual property, which is part of assurance that the license meets the contract's specifications and is not an obligation to provide goods or services.

-In connection with the closing of the transaction on February 10, 2017, Allergan paid the Company an upfront payment of \$50 million.
-Additionally, the Company is eligible to receive variable consideration in the form of cost-sharing reimbursements, up to approximately \$630 million in related to seven development milestones and up to approximately \$2.15 billion in related to 12 commercial development and sales milestones in connection with the successful development and commercialization of licensed compounds for up to six different indications.
-There is significant uncertainty as to whether the stated milestones will be achieved, and the Company has not included the associated variable consideration in the transaction price as it is not probable that a significant reversal in the amount of cumulative revenue recognized would not occur.
+Allergan paid the Company an upfront non-refundable payment of \$50.0 million, which was received in 2017.
+Additionally, the Company is eligible to receive variable consideration in the form of research and development cost reimbursements, up to approximately \$631.0 million related to seven development milestones and up to approximately \$2.14 billion related to 12 commercial development and sales milestones in connection with the successful development and commercialization of licensed compounds.
+In addition, the Company is eligible to receive tiered royalties at rates ranging from the midsingle digits to the mid-teens based on net sales.

-In addition, the Company is eligible to receive tiered royalties at rates ranging from the mid-single digits to the mid-teens based on net sales.
-Allergan and the Company have agreed to share development costs up to an aggregate of \$75 million through proof-of-concept (POC) studies on a 1⁄23, 1⁄33 basis, respectively, and Allergan has agreed to assume all post-POC development costs.
-In the event any pre-POC development costs exceed \$75 million in the aggregate, the Company may elect either (a) to fund 1⁄33 of such costs in excess of \$75 million or (b) to allow Allergan to deduct from future development milestone payments 1⁄33 of the development costs funded by Allergan in excess of \$75 million plus a premium of 25%.
+Allergan and the Company have agreed to share research and development costs up to an aggregate of \$75.0 million through proof-of-concept (POC) studies on a 2/3, 1/3 basis, respectively, and Allergan has agreed to assume all post-POC development costs.
+In the event any pre-POC development costs exceed \$75.0 million in the aggregate, the Company may elect either (a) to fund 1/3 of such costs in excess of \$75.0 million or (b) to allow Allergan to deduct from future development milestone payments 1/3 of the development costs funded by Allergan in excess of \$75.0 million plus a premium of 25%.
 The Company has an option to co-promote the licensed programs in the U.S. and China, subject to certain conditions set forth in the Collaboration Agreement.

-Allergan may terminate the Collaboration Agreement for convenience at any time upon either 90 days' (prior to the initiation of the first POC trial of a licensed product) or 120 days' (after the initiation of the first POC trial of a licensed product), as applicable, advance written notice to the Company.
+Allergan may terminate the Collaboration Agreement at any time upon either 90 days' (prior to the initiation of the first POC trial of a licensed product) or 120 days' (after the initiation of the first POC trial of a licensed product), as applicable, advance written notice to the Company.
+Unless terminated early, the Collaboration Agreement has a term that ends on the earlier of the (i) the period when POC studies have been completed and no further licensed compounds are in development, and (ii) expiration of the last to exist valid claim covering the manufacture, use and sale of the licensed compounds.
 The Collaboration Agreement also contains customary provisions for termination by either party, including in the event of breach of the Collaboration Agreement, subject to cure.
+Upon termination for convenience, the licenses granted by the Company and its know how all revert to the Company.